benisrael29/face-rec/README.md

 ## Features

 - Real-time face detection using OpenCV
+- Persistent face tracking that maintains face identity even with movement
 - Audio greeting when a face is detected
+- Sequential greetings that play different messages on each encounter with the same face
 - Customizable voice greeting using your own recorded voice
 - Individual face greeting counter that tracks each detected face separately
 - Daily total greeting counter with persistent storage